Indiana Jones Venice locations

 INDIANA JONES AND MARCUS ARRIVE IN VENICE.
 SALUTE PIER

-This first outdoor scene was a cause of great concern, only a mastery of the cameraman and the traffic stop made the authentic atmosphere of Venice to become real.
-The camera angle reveals a ‘SALUTE’ inscription which in fact accord with the real locations.
+This first outdoor scene was a cause of great concern; only a mastery of the cameraman and the traffic stop made the authentic atmosphere of Venice real.
+The camera angle reveals a ‘SALUTE’ inscription referring to the existing location.
 SALUTE pier, a one-stop before the famous San Marco square, is included in the Venice Vaporetto route №1.
-The far distance panorama of the scene includes ‘Campanile di San Marco’ 99-meters high tower.
+The far-distance panorama of the scene captured the ‘Campanile di San Marco’ 99-meter-high tower.
 This very panorama has changed a little since the 1930s and August 1988, when Indiana Jones and the Last Crusade had a shooting in Venice.

-It’s a matter of intrigue to notice differences within the SALUTE pier itself, which changed a lot for the last thirty years.
-The modern-state pier near Palazzo Grassi is made of concrete and the wooden one depicted in a movie, has lost in size and today only takes gondolas, rather than a Vaporetto (Venice water taxi).
-A stone narrow promenade behind doctor Elsa Schneider is known as Fondamenta Salute.
-This tight space could be a bit of a challenge for the film crew with all the men and shooting devices.
-Unfortunately, the reverse-plan shots of Indiana and Marcus do not depict the gorgeous Santa Maria Della Salute Basilica, in fact, side by side to the movie scene.
-Your early movie travel along the filming locations can gratify you with an incredible sunrise.
+It’s a matter of intrigue to notice differences within the SALUTE pier itself, which has changed a lot over the last thirty years.
+The modern-state pier near Palazzo Grassi is made of concrete, while the wooden one depicted in the movie has lost in size and today only takes gondolas rather than a Vaporetto (Venice water taxi).
+A stone-narrow promenade behind Doctor Elsa Schneider is known as Fondamenta Salute.
+This tight space was challenging for the film crew with all the men and the shooting devices.
+Unfortunately, the reverse-plan shots of Indiana and Marcus do not depict the gorgeous Santa Maria Della Salute Basilica, in fact, side by side with the movie scene.
+Your early movie travels along the filming locations can gratify you with an incredible sunrise.

 Where was Indiana Jones and the last crusade filmed Venice

-INDY, MARCUS AND ELSA WALKING ACROSS VENICE LOCATIONS
+INDY, MARCUS, AND ELSA WALKING ACROSS THE INDIANA JONES VENICE LOCATIONS

-Indiana Jones, Marcus Brody, and Elsa Schneider satisfy an exchange of soft words and jokes at the SALUTE pier and lead their way along the narrow streets of Venice.
-The next scene reveals a distance panorama of our characters, walking in the line of an authentic street alongside the water artery in the very heart of a city.
-This second filming location is spaced 30 minutes of walk away from the pier.
+Indiana Jones, Marcus Brody, and Elsa Schneider exchange soft words and jokes at the SALUTE pier and make their way along the narrow streets of Venice.
+The next scene reveals a distant panorama of our characters, walking in the line of an authentic street alongside the water artery in the very heart of a city.
+This second filming location is a 30-minute walk away from the pier.

 INDY